About and history:

 Sashiko follows the simple running stitch to bring out beautifully depicted geometric patterns.
 Hitomezashi follows the holbein stitch and is often said to be similar to the black stitch as its western counterpart.
 Kogin is a type of pattern darning.

-Sashiko was passed down from generation to generation as a handiwork that formed a part of life, but today, Sashiko has become a technique to create beauty and works of aesthetical value.
+Sashiko was passed down from generation to generation as a handiwork that formed a part of life, but today, Sashiko has become a technique to create beauty and works of aesthetic value.
 Art, Hand embroidery, and quilting enthusiasts have caught up on the art of Sashiko for the sheer beauty and simplicity.

 These days, this art is not confined to just quilts or garments, but has inspired wall hangings, accessories of various sorts, table cloths and other furnishings.

-Many sashiko patterns are inspired from chinese designs, but for most part, they remain originally japanese.
+Many Sashiko patterns are inspired from Chinese designs, but for most part, they remain originally Japanese.
 The patterns are derived from nature, and is wonderfully interpreted into geometrical patterns.
 You will learn many patterns as you go through each lesson.